What are Adjectives that Describe Texture?

-Used to describe people, places and things, otherwise known as nouns, adjectives add life, flair and interest to sentences.
-Because texture is a such a broad description of the characteristics of people, places and things, it's necessary to categorize the many adjectives that can be used to describe exactly how something feels when it's touched.
+Used to describe people, places and things, otherwise known as nouns, adjectives add life, flair and interest to sentences in English.
+Because texture is such a broad description of the characteristics of people, places and things, it's necessary to categorize the many adjectives that can be used to describe exactly how something feels when it's touched.
 The adjectives will also lend a richness to your students' writing.
+Adjectives are the opposites of adverbs, and can be used as texture words and many other uses.

 Adjectives that End in "y"

 Words that end in "y" can help describe how a noun looks, and many of those same words can also be used to describe how the noun feels when touched.
 For example, "bumpy" describes a rough texture, "slippery" describes a smoother texture and "fuzzy" describes a soft texture.
-Other adjectives that can used for a rough texture include pokey, craggy, seedy, grainy, lumpy, gritty, rocky and bristly.
-Additional adjectives that can be used for a smooth texture include glossy, silky, satiny, velvety, slimy and creamy.
-Cottony, bushy, furry, hairy, fluffy, wooly, feathery and puffy are all adjectives that effectively describe soft textures.
+Other adjectives that can be used for a rough texture include pokey, craggy, seedy, grainy, lumpy, gritty, rocky and bristly.
+Additional adjectives that can be used for a smooth texture include glossy, silky, satiny, syrupy, filmy, runny, waxy, velvety, slimy, crumbly and creamy.
+Cottony, bushy, furry, hairy, fluffy, wooly, soapy, feathery, wooly, buttery, chewy, spongy, bubbly and puffy are all adjectives that effectively describe soft textures.

 Adjectives that End in "ed"

 Adjectives that describe the way foods feel are a bit different than adjectives that describe how something feels when someone touches it.
 For example, ice cream could be described as creamy, icy, smooth and soft, while pizza could be described as doughy and gooey.
-Additional adjectives that describe the texture of food and drink include crispy, crunchy, juicy, mushy, salty, creamy, flaky, frothy and fizzy.
+Additional adjectives that describe the texture of food and drink include crispy, crunchy, juicy, mushy, salty, creamy, flaky, frothy, spicy and fizzy.
+Glutinous is another example of taste.